Education and Literacy

 Esperanza has provided requested resources for the local primary school which is very under-resourced.
 We've contributed consumables, such as copy paper and classroom supplies, as well as permanent resources, such as classroom whiteboards and books.

-The computer center was created to support the scholarship students as well as to offer computer/internet access to the community.
+A small computer center was created to support the scholarship students as well as to offer computer/internet access to the community.
 The area's first high speed digital internet was installed.
-With six machines and two printers, it is currently the largest computer center in Nimasac.
-Challenges from the dusty environment and availability may warrant some changes in the future.
+It currently has two machines and a printer.

 The community library opened in 2019 (sharing space with the community computer lab) with shelving and a beginning inventory of children’s books.
 Lending policies and procedures were adopted.

-Currently due to COVID 19, the library continues to be closed.
-Esperanza remains committed to pursuing further expansion of the library when appropriate and safe to do so.
+Esperanza remains committed to pursuing further expansion of the library when the community is ready to do so.

 The Importance of Literacy and Education